Diversity, Unconscious Bias Training, Learn more.

 Do I need to be connected to the Internet to take the course?

 Yes.
 We sell online courses that can only be taken while connected to the Internet.
 If your connection breaks while you are signed into the course, it will automatically sign you out of the platform and you must sign in again.

 What does the course feature "Accessible" mean?

-Courses with this feature are compatible with the Jaws screen reader (version 19 with Chrome) and allows for keyboard navigation through the course (WCAG Level AA).
+Courses with this feature enabled are compatible with the Jaws screen reader (version 19 with Chrome) and allows for keyboard navigation through the course (WCAG Level AA).

 What are the minimum requirements for my computer in order to take a course?

-*Many organizations have group policies and other security settings for Internet Explorer that may hamper the ability for the courseware to load when connected directly to the network or when using a Virtual Private Network (VPN).
+*Many organizations have group policies and other security settings for browsers that may hamper the ability for the courseware to load when connected directly to the network or when using a Virtual Private Network (VPN).
 While we may assist in identifying issues, we are unable to customize the courseware to work around internal IT policies.
 Also, if you're using Internet Explorer you must also do the following: